- Bennett, T.D.C. (2019). Triangulating Intrusion in Privacy Law. Oxford Journal of Legal Studies, 39(4), pp. 751–778. doi:10.1093/ojls/gqz024.

 London EC1V 0HB

-At City Law School, Tom teaches primarily in Tort Law and Media Law, including lecturing in the second-year LLB elective module 'Further Issues in Tort'.
-He is happy to supervise undergraduate and postgraduate dissertations on areas within his competence, and welcomes approaches from prospective Ph.D candidates interested in pursuing doctoral study within his field of expertise.
+At City Law School, Tom teaches primarily in Tort Law and Media Law - subjects he has taught for over a decade.
+He gives the lectures for the second-year LLB elective module 'Further Issues in Tort'.
+He has previously taught courses on Legal Institutions and Method, Legal Reasoning, Constitutional and Administrative Law, and Business Law.
+Tom is happy to supervise undergraduate and postgraduate dissertations on areas within his competence, and welcomes approaches from prospective Ph.D candidates interested in pursuing doctoral study within his field of expertise.

 Tom is a Senior Fellow of the Higher Education Academy.